 Sometimes life gets in the way, and our travel plans change.
 But what happens if you’ve booked your trip with frequent flyer miles?

 The good news is that airlines have policies in place to make sure you can get them back.
-The bad news is that each policy is different, and there are a range of fees attached to canceling reward tickets.
+The bad news is that each policy is different, and there is a range of fees attached to canceling reward tickets.

 As with everything in the travel world, it’s important to read the fine print before you book.
 When planning for your next getaway, be sure to understand the biggest airlines' cancellation policies for reward tickets.
 In some situations, it could make sense to pay to get your miles back.

 Other fees, including the call center booking fee or the partner award fee, are non-refundable.
 On the bright side: taxes you paid on your trip will be refunded if you need to cancel your trip.

 If you have to unexpectedly cancel your trip or change your itinerary and you booked with American AAdvantage miles, you can get those miles back.
 But unless you are a top-tier elite flyer, you will be forced to pay.

 But what if you need to cancel your trip entirely?
 If your ticket has not expired, you can call the customer service number to request to have all your AAdvantage miles reinstated to your account.
 The fee is $150 per account for the first award ticket and $25 for additional tickets reinstated to the same account.

 If American is your primary airline and you fly a lot, you won't have to worry about fees.
 Most fees are waived for AAdvantage Executive Platinum members.